kc101010/Research-Improving-Device-Drivers/Interim report/Plan.md

 + Applications - Able to Focus on Systems programming
 + (Fastest high level programming language)
 + Why is it useful in this project
++ More and more peope are calling for Rust to replace C/C++, provide examples

 #### Proposition: Developing a Linux driver in Rust
 + Demonstration/Discussion on driver work in C undertaken before and during project.